 geom_smooth()- Adds a regression line to the graph

 Let’s start with a time-series of beer consumption in Pennsylvania.
 In time-series plots the x-axis is always the time variable while the y-axis is the variable whose trend over time is what we’re interested in.
 When you see a graph showing crime rates over time, this is the type of graph you’re looking at.

 The code below starts by writing our data set name.
 Then says what our x- and y-axis variables are called.
 The x- and y-axis variables are within parentheses of the function called

 aes() stands for aesthetic and what’s included inside here describes how the graph will look.
-It’s not intuitive to remember, but you need to included this.
+It’s not intuitive to remember, but you need to include it.